 “Sterling Bay Area pianist and an intrepid illuminator of the classical avant-garde” —The New York Times

-Pianist Sarah Cahill joins forces with MIT’s Gamelan Galak Tika and violinist Johnny Gandelsman to present a program honoring the centennial of composer Lou Harrison.
-The program includes Harrison’s groundbreaking works for gamelan and western instruments, performed on instruments built by the composer himself and curated by Jody Diamond.
-The concert will also feature the world premiere of composer and MIT Professor Evan Ziporyn’s “By the Numbers,” an homage to Harrison for violin and piano.
+Pianist Sarah Cahill joined forces with MIT’s Gamelan Galak Tika and violinist Johnny Gandelsman to present a program honoring the centennial of composer Lou Harrison.
+The program included Harrison’s groundbreaking works for gamelan and western instruments, performed on instruments built by the composer himself and curated by Jody Diamond.
+The concert also featured the world premiere of composer and MIT Professor Evan Ziporyn’s “By the Numbers,” an homage to Harrison for violin and piano.

 As part of the 2014–15 season of MIT Sounding, Cahill celebrated the 80th birthday of Terry Riley in 2015 by playing seven compositions by and for Riley, including several world premieres by MIT composers.